 NOTE: The Evaluation Factors are worth 70 out of 100 points.
-Applicants are required to address each of the Evaluation Factors on a separate sheet describing specifically and accurately what experience, training, education and/or awards they have received that are relevant to each factor.
+Applicants are required to address each of the Evaluation Factors in a separate document describing specifically and accurately what experience, training, education and/or awards they have received that are relevant to each factor.

-Incomplete or unsigned applications will not be considered.
-These signed forms must be mailed, delivered, faxed, or emailed (email applications must be signed) to:
+Additional documents submitted will not be accepted.
+Incomplete or late applications will not be considered.
+Your complete resume and the supplemental document addressing the EFs must be mailed, delivered, faxed, or emailed to:

-GlobalCorps 529 14th Street, NW, Suite 700

-Washington, DC 20045
+GlobalCorps 529 14th Street, NW, Suite 700 Washington, DC 20045

-E-Mail Address: seniorfpm@globalcorps.com Facsímile: (202) 403-3911 or (202) 403-3941
+E-Mail Address: srfpmafghan@globalcorps.com Facsímile: (202) 403-3911 or (202) 403-3941